sarahhhh02/dangerous_dogs/README.md

-# dangerous_dogs
+# Dangerous Dog Analysis in Toronto between 2017-2024

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo includes a paper that analyzes data issued by the City of Toronto on registered dogs that are subject to a dangerous dog order.
+It explores different dog breeds from 2017-2024, focusing on trends based on severity of bites within ward locations and public vs. private settings in Toronto.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data` contains the raw data and cleaned dataset obtained from Open Data Toronto
--   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other/llm` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.